jacobjh1/PySplits/README.md

 # PySplits
 A speedrun timer for Macs that uses Python.
-Version 0.9.
-Currently has about 90% of features I want for a solid 1.0 version
+Version 1.0

 tl;dr run visual_assembly.py to get a working version.

 Motivation: